Eagerod/restify-mongoose-base/README.md

 4. Code coverage dependency
 5. Some tests that make sure that the framework is properly configured.

+## Contents

 It currently only includes a single controller with a few routes that can be used for testing error handlers.

 The application follows a much more object oriented approach than I originally planned, but in the interest of good documentation, it turned out alright.

 The `StatusController` is currently laid out so that it can easily be wired up using [Lumina](https://github.com/Eagerod/lumina), if it's required for the project.
 If not, it's a little weirdly laid out, and can be modified.

+There is no database dependency, so it's up to you to decide what you want to do with the app's data.

 ## Docs
 ```